 The PhD student must write a proposal on his or her research project.
 The proposal should evidence the student's understanding and critical evaluation of the research topic.
 The proposal must be an original document written by the student, but with input from the advisory committee, and cannot be taken from a previously written proposal.
 The research proposal should be initiated no later than the 2nd semester into the PhD program and presented to the student's faculty advisory committee no later than the end of the 3rd semester.
-The proposal should follow guidelines by a major funding agency such as USDA-AFRI or NSF, and the format should be discussed with the major advisor and the faculty advisory committee.
+The proposal should follow the Dissertation proposal guidelines (see appendix), using a format similar to that of a major funding agency such as USDA-AFRI or NSF.
+Crops/Soils 511 is a support course for proposal development and other scientific writing.
+Specific details of the format should be discussed with the major advisor and the faculty advisory committee.
 The proposal will not be graded.
-The PhD student has to present the proposal in the form of a seminar in Soils 501 in or before his or her 4th semester.
+The PhD student has to present the proposal in the form of a seminar in Soils 501 no later than in the fourth non-summer semester of enrollment.